jelletreep/iBridges/README.md

 **J.P.
 Mc Farland**,
 *University of Groningen, Center for Information Technology*, 2022

+## How to contribute
+We are very happy with any suggestions or contributions to improve the contents.

+### Issues
+The easiest way to contribute is to submit an [issue](https://github.com/UtrechtUniversity/iBridges/issues), and describe abug, typos or any other suggestions or request a new feature.

+### Let us and the community know
+If you have interesting use cases for iBridges, you want to show how you used iBridges etc please let us and the community know!
+We are always interested!
+You can do so in the [Discussions](https://github.com/UtrechtUniversity/iBridges/discussions/categories/general).

+### Pull requests
+If you are comfortable with git and pull requests, you can also submit a pull request where you directly suggest changes to the content.
+Read more about how pull requests work [here](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).

+In short:

+1. Fork the repository and clone it locally.
+2. Create a new branch in your desktop copy of this repository.
+3. Commit the change in that branch.
+4. Push that branch to your fork of this repository on GitHub
+5. Submit a pull request from that branch to the main branch of the master repository.
+6. If you receive feedback, make changes on your desktop and push to your branch on GitHub: the pull request will update automatically.

 ## License
 This project is licensed under the MIT license.